 Valentin D. Picasso, Associate Professor

 Valentín is originally from Montevideo, Uruguay.
 He earned his undergraduate degree in Agronomy from the Facultad de Agronomia at University of Uruguay (UDELAR) and his PhD in Sustainable Agriculture at Iowa State University (USA).
 He has researched forages, livestock grazing systems, agroecology, and adaptation to climate change at the University of Uruguay, before joining the Agronomy Department at the University of Wisconsin-Madison.
 Here he is working to develop sustainable forage and perennial grain systems that will build resilience to climate change.
 He is developing dual-purpose perennial cropping systems, such as intermediate wheatgrass (Kernza) intercropped with legumes, that can be grazed for forage and produce grain for food.
 He teaches undergraduate and graduate courses in International Agriculture, Agroecology, and Forages.
 He enjoys training young padawans in the ways of sustainability science, as well as biking, ice skating, skiing, sailing, and traveling with his family around the world.

 Ed was raised as one of 11 children on a small dairy farm in Northern Wisconsin.
-He attended the University of Wisconsin- Madison receiving a BS in Dairy Science and MS in Agronomy with a focus on corn hybrids for silage production.
+He attended the University of Wisconsin- Madison receiving a BS in Dairy Science and MS in Agronomy.
 Upon graduation, Ed was employed at the UW-Madison, Department of Agronomy as a Forage Research Specialist.
 He has continued in this role for the past 26 years under the direction of Dr. Kenneth Albrecht working on forage quality.
 Currently Ed operates the Agronomy Department forage quality lab and provides a source of information for those interested in forage handling and analyses, and collaborates with many research groups in Agronomy.
 When he is not doing field or lab research, Ed operates his Bures Berry Patch family farm in Barneveld, WI.

 Current Graduate Students

 Stefania received her degree in Agronomy from the Pontificia Universidad Católica de Valparaíso in Chile, her home country.
 She is currently part of the Agroecology Masters program in UW Madison, and with her work in the Picasso lab she wishes to contribute to a more sustainable agriculture by researching the perennial dual purpose crop Kernza intercropped with legumes.